barrettsci/researchwebsite/README.md

-This is a research portfolio website built using the minima template
+This is Luke Barrett's research portfolio website, built using the minima template.